BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 The moment you’ve all been waiting for!
 Maybe.
 I’m now going to be breaking down each kind of effects component by its attributes.
 These are only example components—they won’t refer to anything specific, and almost all values for the attributes have been generated new (and are almost certainly nonfunctional).

-I also provided explanations for all attributes I could find within these code blocks—which means that some of the attributes shown in these blocks actually contradict each other!
+I also provided explanations for all attributes I could find within these code blocks—which means that some of the attributes shown in these blocks contradict each other!
 And should not be used at the same time.
 One example is the “IsMimicry” and “PeanutOverride” attributes.
 These attributes seem to be mutually exclusive; from what I can tell, the IsMimicry tag is used when things like emotions/attitude animations/etc need to be copied over onto “peanut” characters (the characters standing behind your character in conversations) from the player character.
 The PeanutOverride attribute marks a component block as being a unique override for a peanut character, separate from the player character.

-These tags actually may be a tag for Larian's game engine to process; they don't seem to affect much when changed.
+These tags may be a tag for Larian's game engine to process; they don't seem to affect much when changed.
 But still, they should probably be updated when changing these blocks, and shouldn't be used together.

 A good rule of thumb for editing, creating, and adding onto these components is to try and find other components with a similar structure.
 If you can find other components with the same attributes yours has, you can be sure those attributes will work together!